Tamas Bacsi was not only called upon to heal

 What is even more difficult is the sound swallows make when they fly

 back to the nest with insects in their beak.
 This is much faster than

 the clapping of the stark; it is a bout 8 to 14 times a second.
 You had

-to to this in a way that you get the total image at once.
+to do this in a way that you get the total image at once.
 He said: “If

 you count 1,2,3 then you will never get it.
 You have to discover the

 rhythm.
-Every rhythm has that much or this much sounds.”
+Every rhythm has that much or this many sounds.”